volatilemolotov/beam/playground/terraform/README.md

 ```
 * `state.tfbackend` environment variables:
 ```
-bucket               = "bucket-name"         #input bucket name - will be used for terraform tfstate file
+bucket               = "playground-state-bucket"         #input bucket name - will be used for terraform tfstate file
 ```
 2. Configure authentication for the Google Cloud Platform
 ```